Hit-Boy: Continued production and Half-A-Mil (2014–2019)

+Nas collaborations and Surf Club era (2020–2024)

-From 2020 to 2022, Hollins teamed up with Nas to serve as executive producer on the King's Disease series—King's Disease, King's Disease II, and most recently King's Disease III—to close out 2022.
-King's Disease I and II were consecutively nominated for Grammy Award for Best Rap Album of the Year, with the former winning and awarding Nas with the artist’s first Grammy award throughout his storied career.
-They also collaborated on Nas's fifteenth studio album, Magic, in late 2022.
+From 2020 to 2022, Hollis teamed up with Nas to serve as executive producer on the King's Disease series—King's Disease, King's Disease II, and King's Disease III—to close out 2022.
+King's Disease I and II were consecutively nominated for Best Rap Album of the Year, with the former winning and giving Nas his first Grammy win.
+They also collaborated on Nas's fifteenth studio album, Magic, in late 2021.
+He also released the collaborative extended play What You Expect (2021) with Michigan rapper Big Sean, and helmed the entirety of production on Burden of Proof (2020) by Benny the Butcher.

-In 2023, Hollins worked on and released a multitude of projects, including beginning with his albums SURF OR DROWN in March, which featured guest appearances from Nas, The Alchemist, and Curren$y.
-Two months later, he followed up the album with its sequel, SURF OR DROWN Vol. 2, on Father's Day in June alongside his father, Big Hit, who appears on nine of the ten songs.
-In May 2023, Big Hit was released from prison after serving nine years and got right back to the studio to pick up where he left off.
-Before his incarceration in 2014, Big Hit had grown a fanbase following the release of the 2013 singles, "Grindin' My Whole Life" and "G'z Don't Cry", both produced by Hit-Boy.
-SURF OR DROWN Vol. 2 is a celebration of the reunification of the father son rap duo, and the continuation of Big Hit's career.
-Hollins executive produced Big Hit's debut solo album, The Truth Is In My Eyes (2023).
+In 2023, Hollis released his albums Surf or Drown in March, which featured guest appearances from Nas, The Alchemist, and Curren$y.
+Two months later, he followed up with its sequel, Surf or Drown Vol. 2, on Father's Day in June alongside his father, Big Hit, who appears on nine of the ten songs.
+In May 2023, Big Hit was released from prison after serving nine years and returned to the studio.
+Before his incarceration in 2014, Big Hit had grown a fanbase following the release of the 2013 singles "Grindin' My Whole Life" and "G'z Don't Cry", both produced by Hit-Boy.
+Surf or Drown Vol. 2 is a celebration of the reunification of the father-son rap duo.
+Hollis executive produced Big Hit's debut solo album, The Truth Is In My Eyes (2023).

-Hollins executive produced a number albums in 2023, including three Nas albums (King's Disease III, Magic 2, and Magic 3), Musiq Soulchild's Victims & Villains, and Benny the Butcher's album Everybody Can't Go (alongside the Alchemist), and Madden 2024 video game soundtrack.
+Hollis also executively produced a number of albums in 2023, including three Nas albums (King's Disease III, Magic 2, and Magic 3), Musiq Soulchild's Victims & Villains, and Benny the Butcher's album Everybody Can't Go (alongside the Alchemist), as well as the Madden NFL 24 video game soundtrack.
 He worked on two songs from Don Toliver's third album Love Sick, as well as the song "Delresto (Echoes)" by Travis Scott and Beyoncé from Scott's Utopia.

-In January 2024, Hollins produced and executive produced the project Paisley Dreams by the Game and Big Hit.
-The nine song album was made in one session, the first time the Game and Big Hit had met.
-Hollins also produced Jennifer Lopez's single "Can't Get Enough" alongside Rogét Chahayed for her eighth album, This Is Me...Now.
+In January 2024, Hollis produced and executive produced the project Paisley Dreams by The Game and Big Hit.
+The nine-song album was made in one session, the first time the Game and Big Hit had met.
+Hollis also produced Jennifer Lopez's single "Can't Get Enough" alongside Rogét Chahayed for her eighth album, This Is Me...
+Now.
+In May 2024, he released Black & Whites, a collaborative album with The Alchemist and Big Hit.